-Note: In most cases, the IT Help Desk does not move the computers/equipment, or set-up booths, tables, etc. Contact the Facilities and/or the Auxiliary departments for equipment moves.
-Once the equipment/computers have been moved, the IT Help Desk can connect, configure, or conduct other IT functions as necessary.
+Note: In most cases, the IT Service Desk does not move the computers/equipment, or set-up booths, tables, etc. Contact the Facilities and/or the Auxiliary departments for equipment moves.
+Once the equipment/computers have been moved, the IT Service Desk can connect, configure, or conduct other IT functions as necessary.

 V. Student Support